 - hold senior staff and managers to account on how the body is managed, how business plans are delivered and how the budget is spent

 - attend Board meetings on a regular basis, being well prepared by reading relevant papers in advance

 - represent the work of the organisation to key stakeholders and the wider public

 Public appointees do not become involved in the day-to-day running of the public body.
 This is the role of the Chief Executive and their management team.
 For more information about being a Board member, see 'On Board - A guide for members of statutory Boards'.

-How are public appointments made?
+How public appointments are made

 The Public Appointments Team oversees the regulated public appointments process for Ministers.
 The Public Appointments Team follow the Ethical Standards Commissioner Code of Practice.

 Details about each vacancy is posted on this website.
 All vacancies posted will have an applicant’s pack which provides detailed information about the role, the selection criteria, the time commitment, whether the appointment is remunerated and closing date for applications.

 Scottish Ministers particularly welcome applications from people from protected groups, including women, disabled people, those from minority ethnic communities and people aged under 50.